grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics/index.md

 # Logs and relabeling basics

-This tutorial assumes you have completed the [First components and introducing the standard library][] tutorial, or are at least familiar with the concepts of components, attributes, and expressions and how to use them.
-You will cover some basic metric relabeling, followed by how to send logs to Loki.
+This tutorial covers some basic metric relabeling, and shows you how to send logs to Loki.

+## Prerequisites

+Complete the [First components and the standard library][first] tutorial.

 ## Relabel metrics

-**Recommended reading**
+Now that you have built a basic pipeline and scraped some metrics, you can use the `prometheus.relabel` component to relabel metrics.

+### Recommended reading

 - Optional: [prometheus.relabel][]

-Before moving on to logs, let's look at how we can use the `prometheus.relabel` component to relabel metrics.
+### Add a `prometheus.relabel` component to your pipeline

 The `prometheus.relabel` component allows you to perform Prometheus relabeling on metrics and is similar to the `relabel_configs` section of a Prometheus scrape configuration.

-Let's add a `prometheus.relabel` component to a basic pipeline and see how to add labels.
+Add a `prometheus.relabel` component to a basic pipeline and add labels.

 ```alloy
 prometheus.exporter.unix "localhost" { }